valer-cara/robot/README.md

    and 2 outputs:

-   - stator current flow direction (via the L6202 H-bridge)
+   - stator current flow direction (via the L6202 H-bridge) + PWM power control
    - PWM fed to a solid-state relay to control the power in the rotor

 We've also printed the layout on a pcb (looking pretty nice, UV printing is really fine).
 Stuck on some details, that out of the sudden showed up just now.

+Pictures below the questions section.

+## Design Questions

+* I'm using a phase sensing circuit made with an CNY74 optocoupler and two 22K resistors.
+I've seen various LED circuts powered from the mains.
+However they also had a capacitor [in there](http://www.extremecircuits.net/2010/07/mains-powered-white-led-lamp.html).
+Is my design safe, or should I modify anything?
+Also, will 0.5W resistors work?

+* The stator will be powered by ~40V @ 0.8 - 1 Amp.
+The track widths are 2.5mm @ 0.35um thickness.
+Are they too narrow to support that?

 ### Schematic
 ![Controller Schematic](http://griminal.net/robot/robot-power.jpg)